ashismathew/Dockerps/README.md

 #stop and remove all container
  #Adding the -a flag will show all containers.
  #When you're sure you want to delete them, you can add the -q flag to supply the IDs to the docker stop and docker rm commands:

+#How to open docker in Mac
+open -a Docker

 docker rm $(docker ps -a -q)